10 Burning FAQ from Buyers

-1. Why Are You Selling?
+1. Why Are You Selling the Business?

-It’s perfectly acceptable to most buyers if you’re selling your business because of retirement, relocation or a death in the family.
+It’s perfectly acceptable to most buyers if you’re selling a business because of retirement, relocation, or a death in the family.
 Yet, if you’re business is in decline or facing some sort of obstacle, you want to present this information as evenhanded as possible.
 Start by highlighting your business’s strengths and future potential, and don’t leave out what makes it unique.
 Once you’ve shared the truth as to why you’re selling your business, a buyer may see its potential as a worthwhile investment.
 You may even have suggestions as to how the right person may be able to turn it around.

 2. Is The Business A Good Fit?